4 Signs of gaslighting in relationships – hello, it’s coming from you!

 stop right there.
 All seemingly harmless on the outside when said in a tone of amusement, or to lighten an unpleasant mood, but think about if roles were reversed and your partner said this to you in a time of distress or when you experience *big* feelings.

+There’s wisdom and humility in acknowledging the harm a deflective response like that can and does have on your partner and the relationship.
 Again, even without ill-intent, there are several variations that can be harmful.
 “Are you sure that’s what got you upset?“, “Why would you feel angry just because of that?” or “I don’t believe you,” has the same implication.

 Your partner isn’t designed to think and feel the same as you, nor should they.
-If you truly value transparency and vulnerability in your relationship, then that means holding space for them to have, share and experience their own feelings apart from your own, whether they make sense, are agreeable to you or not.
+If you truly value vulnerability and transparency in your relationship, then that means holding space for them to have, share and experience their own feelings apart from your own, whether they make sense, are agreeable to you or not.
 Not only that but it unequivocally means something to you – your partner’s feelings are elevated over your ego.

-You minimize your partner’s worldly lens
+You minimize your partner’s world lens

 In all seriousness, though, why is disrespect even on the goal list?
 Is it really about the color of the flower, or is it about being right?
 While I fully believe in Truth, at what point does disrespect, exclusion, inferiority or insignificance become the expense?
 What are we doing when we’re refusing to allow space for your partner to simply have their own personal experience or perspective, wrong or not?